takoprotocol/TakoKeysV1/README.md

 uint256 b,
 uint256 k
 ```
+The precision of the parameters a, b, k is 8.
+For example, if you want to input 1.55 as the parameter a, then a should be set as 1.55 * 10**8 = 155000000.
 Here, creatorId corresponds to the Fid associated with the user's address,
 startPrice corresponds to StartPrice, initialSupply corresponds to the InitialSupply input on the front end, and totalSupply corresponds to TotalSupply.